Correlation Between Tower Semiconductor and Home Depot

 Risk-Adjusted Performance

-Compared to the overall equity markets, risk-adjusted returns on investments in Tower Semiconductor are ranked lower than 7 (%) of all global equities and portfolios over the last 90 days.
-Despite somewhat weak basic indicators, Tower Semiconductor sustained solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Tower Semiconductor are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
+Despite somewhat strong basic indicators, Tower Semiconductor is not utilizing all of its potentials.
+The current stock price disturbance, may contribute to short-term losses for the investors.

 Home Depot